aol/cyclops/cyclops-pattern-matching/readme.md

 													.matchAsync(100)
 ## The PatternMatcher class

-The PatternMatcher builder is the core builder for Cyclops
+The PatternMatcher builder is the core builder for Cyclops Cases, that other builder instances leverage to build pattern matching cases.
+It's API is unsuitable for general use in most applications, but can leveraged to build application specific Matching builders.